Series | I libri di Ca’ Foscari

 Published Oct.
 21, 2018 | Language: en

-Keywords Italian-Japanese relations • History of Venice • Japanese cartography • Japanese language instruction • Ca’ Foscari University
+Keywords History of Venice • Italian-Japanese relations • Japanese language instruction • Ca’ Foscari University • Japanese cartography

 Copyright © 2018 Adriana Boscaro.
 This is an open-access work distributed under the terms of the Creative Commons Attribution License (CC BY).
 The use, distribution or reproduction is permitted, provided that the original author(s) and the copyright owner(s) are credited and that the original publication is cited, in accordance with accepted academic practice.
 The license allows for commercial use.
 No use, distribution or reproduction is permitted which does not comply with these terms.